RPS Gold Medal

 Among the names on the list of honour are Johannes Brahms (1877), Fritz Kreisler (1904), Frederick Delius and Edward Elgar (1925), Richard Strauss (1936), John Barbirolli (1950), Kathleen Ferrier (1953), Igor Stravinsky (1954), Benjamin Britten (1964) Vladimir Horowitz (1974) Witold Lutoslawski (1986) and Leonard Bernstein (1987).

-Recent Gold Medal recipients include Martha Argerich, Dame Janet Baker, Daniel Barenboim, Alfred Brendel, Placido Domingo, Sofia Gubaidulina, Bernard Haitink, Mariss Jansons, György Kurtág, Jessye Norman, Sir Antonio Pappano, Thomas Quasthoff, Sir Simon Rattle, András Schiff, Sir John Tomlinson and Dame Mitsuko Uchida.
+Recent Gold Medal recipients include Martha Argerich, Dame Janet Baker, Daniel Barenboim, Alfred Brendel, Placido Domingo, Sofia Gubaidulina, Bernard Haitink, Mariss Jansons, György Kurtág, Jessye Norman, Sir Antonio Pappano, Thomas Quasthoff, Sir Simon Rattle, András Schiff, Sir John Tomlinson, Dame Mitsuko Uchida, John Williamsand Anne-Sophie Mutter.

-The Royal Philharmonic Society is now welcoming nominations for the RPS Gold Medal from RPS Members and colleagues across the music profession.
-Those eligible to nominate can email us with details of your nominee and a citation of 300 – 500 words outlining why you believe they are deserving of such an accolade.
-If you would like to find out how to nominate, please email Robin Sheffield.
+The RPS welcomes nominations for the RPS Gold Medal year-round from RPS Members and colleagues across the music profession.
+Those eligible to nominate can email us with details of your nominee, ideally providing a short citation of up to 300 words outlining why you believe they are deserving of such an accolade.